Information for B.Sc. and M.Sc. Students

 - Specialized Courses and Seminars in Theoretical or Experimental Condensed-Matter Physics

-Master thesis work in Jülich in the group of Prof. DiVincenzo, under supervision of Prof. Wegewijs (quantum transport) or Dr. Catelani (superconducting qubits) is also possible.
+Master thesis work in Jülich in the institute of Prof. DiVincenzo, under supervision of Prof. Wegewijs (quantum transport), Dr. Catelani (superconducting qubits), Dr. Mohammad H. Ansari and Dr. Roman Riwar is also possible.